SuReLI/sureli_docker_images/README.md

 If you want to skip building you can go to the next section to directly pull a ready-to-use docker image.

-To build the Docker images install sshpass (e.g. with `apt install sshpass`) and run
+To build the Docker images run

 ```
 ./build.sh